TedTran2019/bloom_filter/README.md

     b.
 For best uniformity, a crytographic hash like SHA-256.

-3. What's the ideal amount of times to hash the input?
+3. How many hashing functions to use?

     a. $-log_{2}ε$

     b. $\frac{m}{n}ln2$

     c.
-Instead of hashing k times, can hash 2 times with the [Kirsch-Mitzenmacher optimization](https://www.eecs.harvard.edu/~michaelm/postscripts/tr-02-05.pdf).
+Instead of hashing with k functions, can hash with two functions aka the [Kirsch-Mitzenmacher optimization](https://www.eecs.harvard.edu/~michaelm/postscripts/tr-02-05.pdf).
 ## Extra
 1. How to calculate ε